Tag Archives: Bowling Green

 The Confederates, nevertheless, had evacuated without a major clash ever taking place, a stroke of luck that left the Union forces relieved.
 “I don’t think it would pay them to attack this place from the looks of the forts around here,” Erasmus Shull wrote his aunt.
 Lieutenant Colonel George Jouett was similarly impressed, calling Bowling Green a “city of fortifications.”
 The College Hill fort was “an almost unapproachable fortress,” he wrote his mother, and Baker Hill is “quite as strong and perfect.”
 Ohio infantryman George Jarvis notified his family of “a glorious but bloodless victory” that “gives us possession of one of the strongholds of this state.”

 Accounts of the war came to describe fortified Bowling Green as the “Gibraltar of Kentucky.”
-Two of the above letters, however, confirm that this was a contemporary characterization, even if the correspondents were a little unsure of their spelling.
-George Jouett found Bowling Green a “Gibralter which could not be taken by assault,” and George Jarvis agreed that “in fact it is the Gibralter of Kentucky.”
+Two of the above letters, however, confirm that this was a contemporary characterization.
+George Jouett found Bowling Green a “Gibraltar which could not be taken by assault,” and George Jarvis agreed that “in fact it is the Gibraltar of Kentucky.”
 Only lack of supplies, illness, and setbacks elsewhere (losses at Mill Springs and Fort Henry, and pressure at Fort Donelson) had convinced the Confederates to withdraw before a serious test of its defenses.

-These letters about Bowling Green’s Civil War fortifications are part of the Manuscripts & Folklife Archives collections of WKU’s Department of Library Special Collections.
+These letters about Bowling Green’s Civil War fortifications are part of the Manuscripts & Folklife Archives collections of WKU’s Special Collections Library.
 Click on the links to access finding aids, and click here to browse a list of our Civil War collections.
 For more, search TopSCHOLAR and KenCat.

 Comments Off on Fortress Bowling Green